k2view-academy/K2View-Academy/articles/18_cdc_and_search/02_cdc_messages.md

 -  [CDC Change Info](/articles/18_cdc_and_search/02_cdc_messages.md#cdc-table-change-info).

 ### CDC Schema

-Arrived in CDC when an LU is deployed to Fabric for the first time.
-This message contains the LU schema name and information for all the defined CDC Tables for this schema.
+CDC Schema notifications are generated when an LU is deployed to Fabric for the first time and contain the LU Schema's name and information about its CDC tables.

 See an example in [Appendix A](/articles/18_cdc_and_search/02_cdc_messages.md#appendix-a-cdc-schema-message--example) of this document.